AHendley84/jangles-home-boarding/README.md

    - As a website administrator, I would like to be contactable via the website directly to my email address.
 ### Color Scheme
 ### Typography
-Google Fonts were sued to import the Poppins and Sintony font styles in the style.css file.
+Google Fonts were used to import the 'Poppins' and 'Sintony' font styles in the style.css file.
 ### Wireframes
 Each link contains wireframes for mobile, tablet and desktop.
    - [Home/Index](documentation/index_home.png)